keerat15/pms/README.md

-# TATASTEEL PROJECT MANAGEMENT SYSTEM (FRONTEND)
+# PROJECT MANAGEMENT SYSTEM (FRONTEND)

 ## Description

-This project is a frontend application for managing projects at TATA Steel.
+This project is a frontend application for managing projects at a particular company.
 The languages used for the same are HTML, CSS and JavaScript.
 It provides functionality for two types of users: managers and employees.